lwozny/lwozny.github.io/_pages/topics.md

 <h4>Journal rankings</h4>

 <p>
+These two papers were a by-product of having to live in a world of academic incentives in Poland.
 <ul>

 <li> On journal rankings and researchers' abilities,  <a href="https://doi.org/10.1016/j.joi.2024.101559">Journal of Informetrics</a>, 2024 (with W.Charemza, and M.Lewandowski),     [<a href="/assets/pdf/JOI.pdf" target="_blank">PDF</a>],